modin-project/modin/docs/getting_started/faq.rst

 Which execution engine (Ray or Dask) should I use for Modin?
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-Whichever one you want!
-Modin supports Ray_ and Dask_ execution engines to provide an effortless way to speed up your pandas workflows.
-The best thing is that you don't need to know anything about Ray and Dask in order to use Modin and Modin will automatically detect which engine you have installed and use that for scheduling computation.
+Modin lets you effortlessly speed up your pandas workflows with either Ray_'s or Dask_'s execution engine.
+You don't need to know anything about either engine in order to use it with Modin.
+If you only have one engine installed, Modin will automatically detect which engine you have installed and use that for scheduling computation.
 If you don't have a preference, we recommend starting with Modin's default Ray engine.
 If you want to use a specific compute engine, you can set the environment variable ``MODIN_ENGINE`` and Modin will do computation with that engine:

 .. code-block:: bash